All About HomeKit 'Home Hubs'

 HomePod

 The HomePod is, first and foremost, and good quality room speaker.
-But given it’s in-home presence and on-board Siri capabilities it makes sense for it to be a home hub as well.
-Importantly it is currently the only way to have Siri available for Homekit control without needing to use a personal device.
+But given its in-home presence and on-board Siri capabilities it makes sense for it to be a home hub as well.
+Importantly, it is currently the only way to have Siri available for HomeKit control without needing to use a personal device.
 Like Alexa and Google, having ubiquitous voice control over your smart devices is a key feature of any smart home.
-While Siri may not do as well at general knowledge queries, it is actually very capable in the home automation niche thanks to it’s deep integration with HomeKit.
+While Siri may not do as well at general knowledge queries, it is actually very capable in the home automation niche thanks to its deep integration with HomeKit.

 HomePods will automatically be enabled as a Home Hub if installed in a HomeKit Home, and indeed this can’t be turned off (another hub can be the primary though).